Selection & Consideration for Rosters

 Understanding the Culture

 Players and families, once they are past the transition to the big diamond at 13 and 14, come to realize that there are really very few programs focused on development.
 We have not reinvented the principles that have guided baseball development for years.
 We try to adhere to those principles.
 Our rosters provide depth and talent and are built to compete.
 They are sufficiently large.
 While we care that all our players play, we are concerned that they discover and carve out a role for themselves.
 Accordingly, players who are used to being on the field all the time may need to adjust their expectations.
 The physical and mental demands of the Ruffnecks program are significant.
-We undertake a rugged schedule at ALL levels.
-We work hard to attract good, dedicated, professional coaches.
+We undertake a rigorous schedule at ALL levels.
+We attract good, dedicated, professional coaches.
 We keep parents at arm’s length.
 For players who prefer to enter showcases, attend college prospect camps, or do other events to give themselves exposure to recruiters, we are NOT the program.
 Ruffnecks believe that there is still value in playing with a team, as a team, and for a team… in the context of TEAM objectives.
 Individual skills and talents are best developed and displayed within the framework of team competition – one level at a time.